khmarski/test-for-wp/README.md

 Go to the directory where the downloaded files are located.
 The default settings can be edited.

---url=<url> The address of the new site.
+--url="url" The address of the new site.

---title=<site-title> The title of the new site.
+--title="site-title" The title of the new site.

---admin_user=<username> The name of the admin user.
+--admin_user="username" The name of the admin user.

---admin_password=<password> The password for the admin user.
+--admin_password="password" The password for the admin user.
 Defaults to randomly generated string.

---admin_email=<email> The email address for the admin user.
+--admin_email="email" The email address for the admin user.

 The default settings: